japila-books/apache-spark-internals/docs/storage/ShuffleClient.md

 | `fetchBlocks`
 | [[fetchBlocks]] Fetches a sequence of blocks from a remote block manager node asynchronously

-Used exclusively when `ShuffleBlockFetcherIterator` is requested to xref:storage:ShuffleBlockFetcherIterator.adoc#sendRequest[sendRequest]
+Used exclusively when `ShuffleBlockFetcherIterator` is requested to storage:ShuffleBlockFetcherIterator.md#sendRequest[sendRequest]
 |===

 [[implementations]]